 The Council meets six times each academic year and is currently

-chaired by Professor Peter Biehl, Chair of Anthropology, a
+Peter Biehl, Chair of Anthropology, a long-time member and

-strategic internationalization plan, and on an ongoing basis
+internationalization plan, and on an ongoing basis addresses many

 In recent years, the Council was instrumental in developing the International Experience Track of the Global Pathway requirement in the new UB Curriculum, and it organized the university-wide Task Force on the Inclusion and Engagement of International Students at UB, the recommendations of which are currently being implemented.